 - Scope of Work including:

-(The introduction, objectives, methods and schedule listed above are limited to five (5) pages total)
+- (The Public Description, Introduction, Objectives, Methods and Schedule listed above are limited to six (6) pages total)

 - Biographical Sketches - maximum of 1/2 page per person, single spaced.